workshops-de/angular.de/_posts/2020-09-21-way-into-tech/2020-09-21-way-into-tech.md

+---
-title: Davids way into tech
+title: David's way into tech
 description: Why is community so important?
 How could you find your way into tech?
 author: "David Müllerchen"
 published_at: 2020-09-21 15:00:00